Joe Rice: 2008 legislative session

 At the start of the 2008 legislature year, Rice was still in Iraq on his third tour of duty.
 His absence was acknowledged by lawmakers during their opening speeches, his seat was decorated with yellow ribbons, and his children were invited to lead the Pledge of Allegiance on the first day of the session.
 During his time in Iraq, Rice met with Colorado Governor Bill Ritter, Congressman Ed Perlmutter, and Congressional candidate Jared Polis during their trips to the country, and also met with U.S. Marine and Colorado state senator Steve Ward, who was stationed in Iraq at the same time.
 Rice returned to the legislature on January 28, 2008, and was received with a standing ovation during the morning roll call.

 In the 2008 session of the Colorado General Assembly, Rice sits on the House Transportation and Energy Committee, and is vice-chairman of the House Business Affairs and Labor Committee.
 During the session, Rice has explored introducing legislation to increase vehicle registration fees in order boost transportation funding, and plans on introducing legislation to make aggravated rape of a child under 12 a capital crime, eligible for the death penalty.
 Rice also introduced legislation to exempt some school fundraisers from sales tax, a measure which he placed on hold pending consideration of a broader measure by Rep. Jerry Sonnenberg.
 Rice and Sonnenberg ultimately combined their efforts and integrated the two bills, both of which became law.

 Rice re-introduced a bill that had passed the House but failed in the Senate the previous year to raise the business personal property tax exemption, after the measure was endorsed by Gov. Ritter as part of his economic development platform.
 The legislation, which raised the exemption from $2,500 to $7,000, was ultimately passed by the legislature and signed into law.

 Rice also hoped to sponsor legislation supported by Ritter to raise vehicle registration fees in order to fund road and bridge repairs, but failed to find a suitable cosponsor for the bill.
 Late in the session, though, Rice signed on as House sponsor on a measure to raise registration and rental fees to create trust funds for transportation; the measure was later dropped in favor of a bipartisan study committee between legislative sessions.
 In March 2008, Rice received the Bridge Builders Award from the Colorado Contractors Association for his work on transportation issues.

 2008 election

 Rice sought a second term in the legislature in the 2008 statewide elections, facing Republican Dave Kerber.
 Holding office in a seat with voter registration numbers favoring Republicans, the race was expected to be strongly contested.
-As of early October, Rice had spent nearly $120,000 on his re-election campaign, the second-highest level of spending among all Colorado House of Representatives candidates.
 Rice's re-election bid was endorsed by the Denver Post, and he ultimately won with 54 percent of the popular vote.